 Elaine has more than 35 years of experience as a trial and appellate advocate for individuals, Fortune 100 companies, corporations, national and local real estate developers, governmental entities and non-profit corporations in federal and state courts and before administrative agencies.
 Elaine is certified as an arbitrator by the American Arbitration Association and has served as outside general counsel to a municipal housing authority for twenty years.
 Moreover, having practiced family law for many years, Elaine is adept in adoptions, dissolutions, and pre- and post-nuptial agreements.

-Prior to attending Harvard Law School, Elaine taught socially maladjusted and learning disabled youths in New York City and adults in the city and state university systems of New York.
+Prior to attending Harvard Law School, Elaine taught socially maladjusted and learning disabled youths in a New York City public school and adults in the city and state university systems of New York.

->

-> Complex Commercial Litigation
+Complex Commercial Litigation

 • Insurance Coverage Litigation

 Editor-in-Chief, Harvard Civil Rights-Civil

 M.A. in Educational Psychology, Teachers